-A subsurface exploration program was performed by a geologist from Petra on July 20, 2023.
-The exploration involved the drilling of five exploratory borings (B-1 through B-5) to a maximum depth of approximately 19.5 feet below existing grade (bgs).
-Earth materials encountered within the five exploratory borings were classified and logged by a geologist, under the supervision a professional geologist, in accordance with the visual-manual procedures of the Unified Soil Classification System.
+A subsurface exploration program was performed by a geologist from Petra on July 20, 2023 (Petra, 2023a) and April 25, 2024.
+The exploration involved the drilling of six exploratory borings (B-1 through B-6) to a maximum depth of approximately 19.5 feet below existing grade (bgs).
+Earth materials encountered within the six exploratory borings were classified and logged by a geologist, under the supervision a professional geologist, in accordance with the visual-manual procedures of the Unified Soil Classification System.
 The approximate locations of the exploratory borings are shown on the Boring Location Map, Figure 2.
 The boring logs are presented in Appendix A.

 Disturbed bulk samples and relatively undisturbed ring samples of soil materials were collected for classification, laboratory testing and engineering analyses.
-Undisturbed samples were obtained using a 3- inch outside diameter modified California split-spoon soil sampler lined with brass rings.
+Undisturbed samples were obtained using a 3-inch outside diameter modified California split-spoon soil sampler lined with brass rings.
 The soil sampler was driven with successive 30-inch drops of a free-fall, 140-pound automatic trip hammer.
 The central portions of the driven-core samples were placed in sealed containers and transported to our laboratory for testing.
-The number of blows required to drive the split-spoon sampler 18 inches into the soil were recorded for each 6-inch driving increment; however, the number of blows required to drive the sampler for the final

-12 inches was noted in the boring logs as Blows per Foot.
+The number of blows required to drive the split-spoon sampler 18 inches into the soil were recorded for each 6-inch driving increment; however, the number of blows required to drive the sampler for the final 12 inches was noted in the boring logs as Blows per Foot.

-Standard Penetration Tests (SPT) were also performed at selected depth intervals in accordance with ASTM penetrometer sampler 18 inches into the soil with successive 30-inch drops of the 140-pound automatic trip hammer.
+Standard Penetration Tests (SPT) were also performed at selected depth intervals in accordance with ASTM D 1586.
+This method consists of mechanically driving an unlined, 2.0-inch outside diameter (OD) standard penetrometer sampler 18 inches into the soil with successive 30-inch drops of the 140-pound automatic trip hammer.
 Blow counts for each 6-inch driving increment were recorded on the exploration logs.
 The number of blows required to drive the sampler for the last 12 of the 18 inches was identified as the uncorrected standard penetration resistance (N).
 Disturbed soil samples from the unlined sampler were placed in sealed plastic bags and transported to our laboratory for testing.